barumau/pandunia/eng/G-baze.md

     Compound words are made by combining the elements that form them by putting one element after another so that the main element stands at the end.
-    The linking vowel *-o-* can be inserted between the elements.

     *poste*
     ('mail') +